10 benefits of leisure and lifestyle activities in aged care

 6. Your safety is always considered

 At an aged care centre, safety is always paramount, but ensuring residents feel safe, physically and emotionally, also boosts participation in lifestyle activities.
 As with any type of care, staff provide comfort and emotional support and listen for any concerns.
-They will also monitor residents for changes in behaviour, isolation or signs that they might need additional support.
+They will also monitor residents for changes in behaviour, isolation or signs that they might need additional support, including residents living with dementia.
 This may be missed altogether when they are living alone or only have occasional outside help.

 7. You stay engaged with the community